inevitablegs/inevitablegs/README.md

 ### 🎯 What I’m Working On

-- Improving AI models for image processing and face authentication
+- Exploring the GenAIs and Agentic AIs
-- Developing games with Unity, focusing on smooth gameplay and realistic graphics
+- Developing games with Unity, focusing on learning game concepts
-- Building scalable web apps with Django and React
+- Building scalable web apps with Django and HTML-CSS
 - Experimenting with Android app development using Kotlin and Java

 ---